aralroca/aralroca.com/posts/first-steps-in-webgl.md

 gl.bufferData(
   gl.ARRAY_BUFFER,
   new Float32Array(coordinates),
-  // In our case is an static triangle, so is better to tell
+  // In our case is a static triangle, so it's better to tell
-  // how we'll use the data in order that WebGL optimize certain
+  // how are we going to use the data so the WebGL can optimize
-  // things.
+  // certain things.
   gl.STATIC_DRAW
 )